S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-sociocracy">Sociocracy</dt>
-<dd>A mindset where people affected by decisions can influence them on the basis of reasons to do so.</dd>
+<dd>An approach for organizing together where people affected by decisions can influence them on the basis of reasons to do so.</dd>

 <dt id="entry-scm">Sociocratic Circle-Organisation Method (SCM)</dt>